 Exemptions are protected allowances for the value in certain assets.
 For example, a homestead exemption protects the equity you have in your home, up to a certain value.
 All States including Alabama have different exemption laws which protect the value in certain assets.
 You need to check with a qualified bankruptcy attorney regarding what exemptions you are entitled to when you file your case.
-Which State’s laws you use depends on where your domicile was located for the 2 years prior to commencing your bankruptcy case.
+Which State’s laws you use depend on where your domicile was located for the 2 years prior to commencing your bankruptcy case.

 Can I pick and choose who to include in my bankruptcy case?

 Absolutely not.
 You must list all your assets and all your debts in any chapter of bankruptcy.
 You may voluntarily repay anybody you want after your case is concluded (and you are required to repay any debts that are not discharged), but you are still required to list all your creditors.

 I can’t make even my minimum monthly payments on my credit cards, personal loans, and medical debts, and all these creditors, and their bill collection companies, are phoning me all the time, and writing me threatening letters, saying they are going to sue me, unless I pay them, and I don’t have money to pay them, what can I do?